 What is Telemedicine?

-Telemedicine, telehealth, e-health (electronic health), and m-health (mobile health) are all terms commonly associated with telecommunications technology that allows clinicians to provide remote medical treatment to patients.
+Telemedicine, telehealth, e-health (electronic health), and m-health (mobile health) are commonly associated with telecommunications technology that allows clinicians to provide remote medical treatment to patients.
 The technology has been in use for decades but has yet to see widespread adoption—until now.
 More than 10,000 peer-reviewed publications in the past 20-years have studied the application of telemedicine as a viable alternative to the traditional in-office visit.

-Telehealth tools leverage digital telecommunications technologies, including your wireless connectivity to the Internet, application software for video conferencing, texting, or the relaying of data with the use of common digital devices such as your smartphone, laptop, tablet, or desktop.
+Telehealth tools leverage digital telecommunications technologies, including your wireless connectivity to the Internet, application software for video conferencing, texting, or relaying data with the use of common digital devices such as your smartphone, laptop, tablet, or desktop.

 Telehealth services are divided into separate technology categories: